 Maps are available both in paper and in digital forms.You can buy maps online from this site and maps are listed on each long distance path (LDP) route’s page and walking event page with direct ‘buy online’ links.
 (Event and group walk maps are listed only if the data has been provided by the organiser.)

-If you would like a customised centred OS map, the OS Select product provides a tailored service based on both their Landranger and Explorer series mapping and if you want an unfolded map this is an option, as the OS paper maps are folded.
-The centred maps are supplied by the OS and through other suppliers and are inkjet printed so the print quality if different from the usual maps.
+If you would like a customised centred OS map, the OS Custom Made Maps product provides a tailored service based on both their Landranger and Explorer series mapping and if you want an unfolded map this is an option, as the OS paper maps are folded.
+The centred maps are supplied by the OS online and through other suppliers and are inkjet printed so the paper and print appearance is different from their usual maps.

-Other publishers have produced dedicated maps for certain LDPs.
-Of these Harvey Maps have the most extensive catalogue and their mapping also covers most major walking areas at both 1: 40,000 scale and, in their Superwalker series, at 1: 25,000 scale.
+Other publishers have produced dedicated maps for certain LDPs and walking areas.
+Of these Harvey Maps have the most extensive LDPs catalogue and their mapping also covers most major walking areas at both 1: 40,000 scale and, in their Superwalker series, at 1: 25,000 scale.
 Harvey Maps for LDPs are in stripmap form with a number of panels covering the route on a single sheet.
 Significant deviations from the route may take you off these maps.
 These maps also include local and route background information.
-Waterproof and rugged versions are being introduced – the information will say so if this is the case.
+Waterproof and rugged versions are often available – the information will say so if this is the case.

-We list any other specialist maps that we know of, but they may not all have online purchase links.
+We list any other specialist LDPs maps that we know of on the LDPs pages, but they may not all have online purchase links.
 These include canal maps from GEOProjects.
 For a list of map suppliers we cover, use the Search for Supplier and select 'Map Supplier'.

-The route information on this website includes OS Landranger and Explorer LDP map lists and these may be bought online using the purchase links there at discounted prices, with the best value if you buy several maps and qualify for the free postage - see FAQ's - How do I obtain path maps and publications?
+The LDP route information pages on this website includes OS Landranger and Explorer LDP map lists and these may be bought online using the Amazon purchase links there in some cases at discounted prices, with the best value if you buy enough maps to qualify for free postage - see FAQ's - How do I obtain path maps and publications?

 The LDWA does not stock or supply OS maps direct via its own merchandise shop.